 AAA Editor Notes

 Hoover Dam was lucky enough to be born in the 1930s, the peak of the Art Deco craze.
-Witness the dam's main plaza, a Deco-style beauty graced with terrazzo floor-embedded celestial diagrams and the twin, 30-foot-high bronze sculptures, the Winged Figures of the Republic (casino gamblers take note: rubbing the statues' toes will reputedly bring you good luck).
-Walking across the top of the dam, take time to admire the beautiful bas-relief panels adorning the elevator towers.
+Witness the dam's main plaza, a Deco-style beauty graced with terrazzo floor-embedded celestial diagrams and the twin, 30-foot-high bronze sculptures, the Winged Figures of the Republic (luck seekers take note: rubbing the statues' toes will reputedly bring you good luck).
+Walking across the top of the dam, take time to admire the beautiful bas-relief panels adorning the elevator towers, and stop in the center at the Arizona-Nevada state line to grab a selfie as you stand in two states at once.

-For the full, in-depth experience, the guided 30-minute Powerplant Tour begins 530 feet underground and visits eight of the plant's 17 generators.
-The Dam Tour is a 1-hour guided visit to the generators, tunnels and inspection points.
+For the full, in-depth experience, the guided 30-minute Powerplant Tour begins 537 feet underground and views eight of the plant's 17 generators.
+The Dam Tour is a behind-the-scenes 1-hour guided experience which visits the Powerplant leg of the tour followed by tunnels and inspection points.

 Guided tours are available.
 Food is available.